duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 ### Predicting the Future

 Now that I have explained the idea and code behind these three technical indicators, I want to try to train them on the training data.
-I will do this manually by tweaking parameters for now, and later in this post I'll use a reinforcement learner to see how it compares.
+I will do by using an ensemble learner called a BagLearner.

+For the purposes of this post, we'll assume we can take at most a long position of 1000 shares or a short position of -1000 shares.

+### Can we beat the market?